jsilvax/webpack-omit-js-for-css-plugin/README.md

 # Webpack Omit JS for CSS Plugin

-This plugin will omit the JS files, for CSS only dependencies, that become obsolete once extract-text-plugin extracts all inlined CSS into its own .css file
+This plugin will omit bundled JS files, for dependencies that are exclusively CSS, which become obsolete once extract-text-plugin extracts inlined CSS into its own .css file

 ## Rationale

-In some cases, you may want to organize some of your CSS dependencies into single files or entry arrays within Webpack.
-Extract-text-plugin extracts the CSS into its own .css file, but Webpack will still generate a js file that will never be needed.
-This plugin will omit these types of files before Webpack begins it's emitting step.
+In certain cases, you may want to organize some of your CSS dependencies into single files or entry arrays within Webpack.
+Even though Extract-text-plugin extracts CSS into its own .css file, Webpack will still generate a js file that will never be needed.
+This plugin will omit these types of files before Webpack begins its emitting step, so that you don't have to manually remove them.
 This plugin is especially useful for Webpack bundles that use a hash in the the filename, as these change on every compilation.

 Example as a file
 ```js